top of page

 ABOUT CAMERATA IRELAND

-The ethos of Camerata Ireland brings together the finest musicians who live and work in Ireland, both North and South, and Irish musicians who work and live abroad.
-In recognition of the exceptional nature and quality of its work Camerata Ireland was awarded the Joint Patronage of Mary McAleese, President of Ireland and Her Majesty Queen Elizabeth II in 2004.
-The orchestra is very grateful for this honour which has been continued with the Patronage of the President of Ireland, Michael D. Higgins and HM The Queen.
+Camerata Ireland was founded in 1999 by pianist Barry Douglas in response to the ground-breaking Good Friday (Belfast) Agreement.
+The first concerts were on consecutive days in April 1999 in Stormont Parliament Buildings (N Ireland) and St Patrick’s Hall in Dublin Castle with proceeds to Cooperation Ireland.
+The ethos of Camerata Ireland is to bring together the finest musicians who live and work in Ireland, both North and South, and Irish musicians who work and live abroad.
+In recognition of the exceptional nature and quality of its work Camerata Ireland was awarded the Joint Patronage of Mary McAleese, President of Ireland and Her Late Majesty Queen Elizabeth II in 2004.

 Since its formation, Camerata Ireland has travelled the world to wide critical acclaim.
 Early tours were festival concerts at the Kennedy Center in Washington DC as guests of Ambassador Jean Kennedy Smith, followed by a 4-week tour in North America.
 After glowing reviews from the North American press including the Washington Post, Camerata Ireland began a rich and busy schedule of international touring.
 In 2016 Camerata Ireland was invited to a special Festival at the Kennedy Center, Washington DC marking the 100th anniversary of the Easter Rising in Ireland.

 The orchestra began touring in South America in 2000 to great acclaim, followed by many tours in France, Spain, Italy, Germany, Poland, Finland and China.
 Notable successes have included the Irish Festival of Arts and Culture in China in 2004, the 2006 International Beethoven Festival in Warsaw, the Smithsonian Festival in the US Library of Congress, the Naantali International Festival in Finland in 2007, the Festival de la Chaise-Dieu in France in 2008 and 2009, and multiple European Festivals over the years.
-Camerata Ireland was invited to be in residence in Paris at the Théâtre des Champs-Elysées over many years- with a focus on Mozart.
+Camerata Ireland was invited to be in residence in Paris at the Théâtre des Champs-Elysées over many years, with a focus on Mozart.

 BARRY DOUGLAS